juniorxxue/LCTI/README.md

 This artifact consists of three main parts:

-1. Mechanized proofs of the main results in Agda, including soundness, completeness and other properties shown in the paper, excluding the decidability of the algorithmic system, which can be found in `main/proof_agda`.
+1. Mechanized proofs of the main results in Agda, including soundness, completeness, and other properties shown in the paper, excluding the decidability of the algorithmic system, which can be found in `main/proof_agda`.

-2. Mechanized proof of the decidability of the algorithmic system in Rocq Prover, which can be found in `main/decidability_rocq`.
-The reason we use Rocq for this part is simply that Rocq is good at handling numerical automation, which is heavy in the decidability proof.
+2. A mechanized proof of the decidability of the algorithmic system in Rocq Prover, which can be found in `main/decidability_rocq`.
+We use Rocq for this part because Rocq excels at handling numerical automation, which is heavily used in the decidability proof.

-3. Haskell's prototype implementation of the algorithmic system, including all examples shown in the paper, which can be found in `main/impl_haskell`.
+3. A prototype implementation of the algorithmic system in Haskell, including all examples shown in the paper, which can be found in `main/impl_haskell`.

-We wish to remark that we briefly mention two variants in the related work section of the paper.
-Although they are not the main focus of the paper, we provide the mechanization of two variants in the `/variants` folder:
+We note that we briefly mention two variants in the related work section of the paper.
+Although they are not the main focus of the paper, we provide the mechanization of these two variants in the `/variants` folder:

-1. `proof_core_top_bot`: a variant extending main system with top and bottom types, which only contains two systems: declarative and intermediate systems, and their soundness and completeness proofs.
+1. `proof_core_top_bot`: a variant extending the main system with top and bottom types, which contains only two systems: declarative and intermediate systems, along with their soundness and completeness proofs.

-2. `proof_variant_right2left`: a variant of main system, which is different from the directionality (left-to-right) of the main system.
-All properties of the main system are also proved for this variant.
+2. `proof_variant_right2left`: a variant of the main system that differs in directionality (right-to-left instead of left-to-right) from the main system.
+All properties of the main system are also proven for this variant.

 ## Kick-the-tires instructions and installation

 Reviewers have two options to evaluate the artifact:

-1. Directly run the code in their own machine.
+1. Run the code directly on their own machine.
 This is recommended for reviewers who have experience with theorem provers.
-Our environment setup is not complex but involves three different languages.
-The artifact is expected to work on recent versions of those languages.
+Our environment setup is straightforward but involves three different languages.
+The artifact is expected to work with recent versions of these languages.

-2. Run the code in a virtual machine (QEMU) provided, with the Debian Linux installed.
-We have installed all dependencies, and put the source code in the root.
-This is recommended for quick sanity check or kick-the-tires phase if reviewers do not have Agda, Rocq and Haskell installed already.
+2. Run the code in a virtual machine (QEMU) with Debian Linux installed.
+We have installed all dependencies and placed the source code in the root directory.
+This option is recommended for a quick sanity check or kick-the-tires evaluation if reviewers do not already have Agda, Rocq, and Haskell installed.

-### Option 1: evaluate the artifact in the host machine
+### Option 1: Evaluate the artifact on the host machine

 #### 1. Environment setup

 Our artifact requires the following dependencies:

 1. Agda and its standard library.
-We tested the code with the version 2.7.0.1 of Agda and the version 2.3 of the standard library.
-But the latest version of them is expected to work as well.
+We tested the code with Agda version 2.7.0.1 and standard library version 2.3.
+However, the latest versions are expected to work as well.

 2. Rocq Prover and CoqHammer tactics.
-We tested the code with version 8.20.1 of Rocq and version 1.3.2 of CoqHammer.
-But the latest version of them is expected to work as well.
+We tested the code with Rocq version 8.20.1 and CoqHammer version 1.3.2.
+However, the latest versions are expected to work as well.

-3. Haskell's GHC and Cabal.
-We tested the code with version 9.0.2 of GHC and version 3.4.1.0 of Cabal.
-But the latest version of them is expected to work as well.
+3. Haskell GHC and Cabal.
+We tested the code with GHC version 9.0.2 and Cabal version 3.4.1.0.
+However, the latest versions are expected to work as well.

-The installation of Agda, Rocq and Haskell can be found on their official websites or by package managers like `homebrew` or `apt`.
+Installation instructions for Agda, Rocq, and Haskell can be found on their official websites or through package managers such as `homebrew` or `apt`.

-For Agda standard library, we suggest to follow the instructions in its [GitHub repository](https://github.com/agda/agda-stdlib/blob/master/doc/installation-guide.md).
+For the Agda standard library, we recommend following the instructions in its [GitHub repository](https://github.com/agda/agda-stdlib/blob/master/doc/installation-guide.md).

-For CoqHammer tactics, we suggest installing it via `opam`, recommended by its [documentation](https://coqhammer.github.io/#installation).
-Installing `coq-hammer-tactics` would suffice.
+For CoqHammer tactics, we recommend installing them via `opam`, as recommended by the [documentation](https://coqhammer.github.io/#installation).
+Installing `coq-hammer-tactics` will suffice.

 ```
 opam repo add coq-released https://coq.inria.fr/opam/released